ddzirt/TestModal/Readme.md

 ```

 Notice text positioning, proceed by pressing on `Press me to open the modal` and notice text positioning <br/>
-Also you will notice icon color change when translucent is set to `false` <br/>
+Also you will notice icon color change <br/>
 Edit App.tsx on line 41 or 42, switching translucent from `false` to `true` <br/>
 Refresh the app and try again.
 This is where you will see the text positioning issue.